 #2: Stripe for Marketplace

-Stripe for Marketplace is option number three.
+Stripe for Marketplace is option number two.
 As one of the largest financial institutions in the game, they work with companies like Amazon and Google to crank out results.

 Stripe is more of a complete financial suite of information.
 They include multiple services: